lopezdsr/sql-query/sqlref/sql_reference.md

 * Cleanse the data using SQL constructs
 * Store the cleansed data using an object type that offers benefits with respect to query performance and storage consumption on Cloud {{site.data.keyword.cos_short}}, for example, a column based object format like Parquet

 Moreover, a user can explicitly define the way a query result is stored physically on Cloud {{site.data.keyword.cos_short}} by using the *result partitioned clause*.

 As shown in the syntax diagrams, there are three main use cases to define the physical layout of a query's result on Cloud {{site.data.keyword.cos_short}}:

 1. Partition by columns, that is so-called Hive-style partitioning.
-2. Partition into buckets, that is, bucketizing the query result, with or without specifying columns.
+2. Partition into buckets/objects (both terms can be used synonymously), that is, generate the query result into objects, with or without specifying columns.
 3. Partition by number of rows.

 A partition is an object on Cloud {{site.data.keyword.cos_short}} that is potentially a part of an aggregated object.
 The presence of multiple partitions allows for parallel input/output (I/O) during query execution.
 Note that if no *result partitioned clause* is specified, the query result is stored in a single partition on Cloud {{site.data.keyword.cos_short}}.

 <h4>Partition by columns</h4>

-Using the `PARTITIONED BY (column-list)` clause without specifying `INTO x BUCKETS` lets you store the query result using Hive-style partitioning, that is, to create partitions that contain only rows having certain values for one or more columns.
+Using the `PARTITIONED BY (column-list)` clause without specifying `INTO x BUCKETS/OBJECTS` lets you store the query result using Hive-style partitioning, that is, to create partitions that contain only rows having certain values for one or more columns.
 This physical layout should be chosen in case the stored object is further analyzed using SQL queries that specify predicates on the partition columns.

 For example, a result object containing world-wide order data has a column `country` representing the country the order has been initiated from.
 Partitioning the result object by the column `PARTITIONED BY (country)`, would create a result object with a partition for each country present in the query result.

 Once the result object is stored this way on Cloud {{site.data.keyword.cos_short}}, each SQL query containing a predicate, such as `country = 'USA'` or `country in ('MALTA', 'ITALY', 'VATICAN CITY')`, benefits from this physical layout.
 The reason is that during
 SQL query execution only partitions containing data for the countries of interest have to be read.
 This tremendously cuts down the I/O traffic of the SQL query.

 Some additional remarks on Hive-style partitioning:

-1. Hive-style partitions have an eye-catching naming scheme, because the column names used for partitioning are part of the partition object prefix, for example, `/order/COUNTRY=USA/part-m-00000.snappy.parquet`
+1. Hive-style partitions have an eye-catching naming scheme, because the column names used for partitioning are part of the partition object prefix, for example, `/order/COUNTRY=USA/part-m-00000.snappy.parquet`.
 2. Hive-style partitions do not contain any values for partition columns since their values are *stored* in the object prefix of the partition.
-Thus, note that if you copy a HIVE-style partition and rename the object prefix by removing the partition column values you are loosing data.
+Thus, note that if you copy a HIVE-style partition and rename the object prefix by removing the partition column values, you are loosing data.
 3. Hive-style partitions can have a tendency for data skewing, for example, the partition representing order data from Malta is very likely much smaller than the partition representing order data from the USA.
-Thus, if your primary concern regarding physical layout is *equal sized* partitions, you should bucketize the query result.
+You can partition the query result into separate objects if you want to have *equal sized* partitions.

-<h4>Partition by columns into buckets</h4>
+<h4>Partition by columns into objects</h4>

-Bucketizing a query result lets you specify the exact number of *equally-sized* result partitions.
-This lets you experimentally fine tune the number of buckets to meet certain criteria for partition size.
-To specify the number of partitions, use the `PARTITIONED INTO x BUCKETS` clause.
+Partitioning a query result into objects lets you specify the exact number of *equally-sized* result partitions.
+This lets you experimentally fine tune the number of objects to meet certain criteria for partition size.
+To specify the number of partitions, use the `PARTITIONED INTO x BUCKETS/OBJECTS` clause.

-For example, knowing the size of the query result, it is possible to calculate the number of buckets to end up with partitions having a certain size, for example, 128 MB, that is the HADOOP default file size, or any other size that meets application requirements.
+For example, knowing the size of the query result, it is possible to calculate the number of objects to end up with partitions having a certain size, for example, 128 MB, that is the HADOOP default file size, or any other size that meets application requirements.

-The `INTO x BUCKETS` clause can be combined with the `BY (column-list)` clause to create a certain number of partitions that support data affinity with respect to specified partition columns.
+The `INTO x BUCKETS/OBJECTS` clause can be combined with the `BY (column-list)` clause to create a certain number of partitions that support data affinity with respect to specified partition columns.

-Continue with the example above specifying `PARTITION BY (customerid) INTO 10 BUCKETS` stores the query result into 10 buckets ensuring that all data for a customer is stored in the same partition.
+Continue with the example above specifying `PARTITION BY (customerid) INTO 10 OBJECTS` stores the query result into 10 objects ensuring that all data for a customer is stored in the same partition.
 Note that although it is ensured that all data for a certain customer is stored in the same partition, it is not ensured that the data is sorted physically according to the specified column.

 <h4>Partition by number of rows</h4>

 Partitioning by number of rows lets you specify the number of rows that go into a single partition.
 To specify the number of rows stored in each partition, use the `EVERY x ROWS` clause.
 In case the row length of the result object is not varying heavily, the *partition every rows* clause also lets you create *almost equally-sized* result partitions.

 Using the `PARTITIONED EVERY x ROWS` clause on a sorted query result ensures that partitions are created having a certain number of rows that are sorted according to the query's `SORT BY` clause.
 This physical layout can be useful to create partitions that are processed by an application in a pagination manner, for example, browsing order data sorted by *order date* and *customer id*.